-Multiple TSOs
+TSOs

-- 1. Where more than one TSO exists in a Member StateContracting Party, this Regulation shall apply to all those TSOs. - Member StatesContracting Parties may, under the national regulatory regime, provide that the responsibility of a TSO to comply with one or some or all obligations under this Regulation is assigned to one or more specific TSOs.
+2. Contracting Parties may, under the national regulatory regime, provide that the responsibility of a TSO to comply with one or some or all obligations under this Regulation is assigned to one or more specific TSOs.

-Recovery of costs
+Article 7 Recovery of costs